 19-24 year olds

-The definitive source for estimates of the proportion of young people who are NEET in Wales is the annual statistical first release (SFR).
-This bulletin provides users with timelier, but less statistically robust, statistics.
+The definitive source for estimates of the proportion of young people who are NEET in Wales is the annual SFR.
+The APS data provides users with timelier, but less statistically robust, statistics

 - Annual Population Survey (ONS)

 - Careers Wales Pupil Destinations from Schools in Wales survey

 In light of the consultation on the publication of official statistics, our previous quarterly bulletin is now published annually, with instead this web page maintaining latest headline data on the 3 key series of data related to young people who are NEET being updated quarterly.

 Tel: 029 2082 3357